hapax/hapax.github.io/assets/reality.md

 own stories and pictures from the bright stars in their vicinity.
 Perhaps, every now and again, they ask why things fall.

-Each star, each planet, each organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which can change as new data points become visible and old ones dim and disappear.
+Each star, planet, and organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which change as new data points become visible and old ones dim and disappear.
 For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or astrophysics